 Winfield-Mt.
 Union’s next game is Saturday, September 3rd, when the Wolves compete at the English Valleys Tournament.
 Melina Oepping leads the team in kills with 28, followed by Bradie Buffington with 27.
 Keely Malone paces the team with 96 assists.

 High School Football

 Mt.
 Pleasant will be at home this Friday against the Washington Demon’s.
 The Panthers will be looking to get their first win of the season with Jacob Richtman under center as he tossed two touchdown passes last week.
-Coach Bennett and I will be on the call for this game.
-Kickoff is scheduled for 7:30 pm, pregame will be at 7:15 pm.
+Coach Bennett and I will be on the call for this game, kickoff scheduled for 7:30 pm, pregame will be at 7:15 pm.

-The New London tigers will also be looking for their first win of the season at home this Friday when they clash with Tri-County, who is 1-0 after beating Twin Cedars last Friday.
+The New London Tigers will also be looking for their first win of the season at home this Friday when they clash with Tri-County, who is 1-0 after beat Twin Cedars last Friday.
 Reean Seberg leads the Tigers in rushing with 173 yards and 3 touchdowns on the season.

 Winfield-Mt.
 Union will travel to clash with Iowa Valley, who lost a close one last week 78 to 74.
 Two talented athletes highlight this matchup, with the Wolves touting Cam Buffington, who totaled 270 yards last week, while Iowa Valley has dual threat quarterback Evan Kearney who threw for 202 yards and rushed for 181 yards for a total of 9 touchdowns in the loss last week.

 Fairfield’s next game is against Ottumwa.
 The combination of Tate Allen and Max Weaton will make it difficult for the Bulldogs to cover.
 Ottumwa defeated the Trojans 7-0 in last year’s matchup.